LatticeX-Foundation/Rosetta/doc/DEPLOYMENT.md

 - `SERVER_PRIKEY`: server private key
 - `SERVER_PRIKEY_PASSWORD`: server private key password (empty string if not set)
 - `SAVER_MODE`: this indicates how the output checkpoint files are saved.
 Please refer to `MpcSaveV2` in our [API document](./API_DOC.md) for details.
-- `RESTORE_MODE`: way of model loading, set the model bit plaintext or ciphertext according to the bit, 0: ciphertext, 1: plaintext, such as the value of 0: all participants are ciphertext model, 1: all participants except P0 are ciphertext model, 2: all participants except P1 are ciphertext model

 ## Run the test